 Also known as the ‘solar plexus’ due to its central location within the torso, the celiac plexus is a complex bundle of nerves found deep within the abdomen, behind intersecting walls of abdominal muscle.

-Functioning roughly as a relay for signals from the brain to various organs throughout the body and vice versa, the celiac plexus can be targeted with medication to effectively block out pain signals.
+Functioning roughly as a relay for signals from the brain to various organs throughout the body and vice versa, the celiac plexus can be targeted with medication to block out pain signals effectively.
 The celiac plexus block has been employed for decades as a way to reliably shut down pain signals traveling from the torso to the brain, usually as part of an invasive surgery, as part of surgical anesthesia.

 - Omentum (visceral tissue covering the liver, intestines, and stomach)